python/cpython/Doc/reference/datamodel.rst

 .. data:: object.__match_args__

-   This class variable can be assigned a tuple of strings.
+   This class attribute can be assigned a tuple of strings.
 When this class is used in a class pattern with positional arguments, each positional argument will be converted into a keyword argument, using the corresponding value in *__match_args__* as the keyword.
 The absence of this attribute is equivalent to